MEDICAL TRANSPORTATION POLICIES AND PROCEDURES

 Monday, Wednesday, Friday Norwood, Canton, Walpole

 Tuesday, Thursday Stoughton, Brockton

 If your doctor is in a location other than those above, please call the COA before you schedule your appointment (if possible) to get an idea of when we may be able to accommodate you.

 - To insure that all passengers reach their appointments on time, we ask that you be ready and waiting for the van or volunteer driver at the scheduled pickup time.
 Your delay may result in others missing important appointments.

 - If your appointment has been cancelled or the date or time has been changed, you must call the Adult Center, 781-784-8000, as soon as possible.
 Voice mail is available 24 hours a day / seven days a week.

 In order to accommodate the needs of all who request our services, we may ask you to go to your appointment earlier, be patient while waiting for return pickup, or in some cases, change your appointment to better accommodate our schedule.
 We appreciate your cooperation.

 The following fees are in effect for medical transportation, whether by the Adult Center/COA van or one of our volunteer drivers.
-While no one will be denied service if they have a hardship, we ask that persons unable to afford the fees speak, in confidence, with Susan or Norma.
+While no one will be denied service if they have a hardship, we ask that persons unable to afford the fees speak, in confidence, with Melissa or Kathie.
 (Fees subject to change.)

 $4.00 Canton, Norwood, Stoughton, Foxboro, Walpole, Brockton (Oak Street, 110 Liberty Street area, Christie Drive area)